-- 85. The Court recalls that the American Convention protects one of the most basic values of the human being, understood to be a rational being; that is, the recognition of his or her dignity.
-On other occasions, the Court has asserted that this value is an essential characteristic of the individual and, consequently, it is a basic human right enforceable erga omnes as an expression of a collective interest of the whole international community that does not admit derogation or suspension in cases provided for in the American Convention on Human Rights.200 Moreover, it should be understood that this protection exists transversely in all the rights recognized in the American Convention. - 86.
-In this regard, the Convention contains a universal clause for protection of dignity, based on the principle of individual autonomy and on the idea that all persons must be treated as equals, inasmuch as they are ends in themselves in accordance with their intentions, aspirations and life decisions.
-Moreover, the American Convention also recognizes the sanctity of private and family life, among other protected spheres.
-The Court has affirmed that this sphere of the individual's private life is an area of freedom shielded and exempt from arbitrary or abusive interference by third parties or by public authorities.201 - 87.
-The Court has also indicated that the protection of the right to private life is not restricted to the right to privacy, because it comprises a series of factors related to the dignity of the individual, including, for example, the capacity to develop their own personality and aspirations, determine their identity, and define their personal relationships.
-The concept of private life encompasses aspects of social and physical identity, including the right to personal autonomy and personal development, and that having received a disciplinary sanction for the offense of "homosexuality" was a motive for incapacity to exercise the office of notary.
+- 85. The Court recalls that the American Convention protects one of the most basic values of the human being, understood as a rational being; that is, recognition of his or her dignity.
+On other occasions, the Court has asserted that this value is an essential characteristic of the individual and, consequently, it is a basic human right enforceable erga omnes as an expression of a collective interest of the whole international community that does not admit derogation or suspension in cases provided for in the American Convention on Human Rights.
+Moreover, it should be understood that this protection crosscuts all the rights recognized in the American Convention. - 86.
+In this regard, the Convention contains a universal clause for protection of dignity, based on the principle of the autonomy of the individual and on the idea that all persons must be treated as equals, inasmuch as they are ends in themselves in accordance with their intentions, aspirations and life decisions.
+The American Convention also recognizes the sanctity of private and family life, among other protected spheres.
+The Court has affirmed that this sphere of the individual's private life is an area of freedom shielded and exempt from arbitrary or abusive interference by third parties or by public authorities. - 87.
+The Court has also indicated that the protection of the right to private life is not restricted to the right to privacy, because it covers a series of factors related to the dignity of the individual, including, for example, the capacity to develop their own personality and aspirations, determine their identity, and define their personal relationships.
+The concept of private life encompasses aspects of social and physical identity, including the right to personal autonomy and personal development, and to establish and develop relationships with other human beings and with the external world.
+The effective realization of the right to private life is decisive for the possibility of exercising personal autonomy in relation to the future course of events that are relevant for an individual's quality of life.
+Furthermore, private life includes the way in which individuals